craigfouts/asterism/README.md

 Asterism - Experiments with Point Cloud Clustering
 ==================================================
-Implementations of semantic segmentation algorithms and dimension reduction models applied to point cloud data.
-Methods include variations of latent Dirichlet allocation, some amortized topic models, and a neural clustering process.
-Also a test bed for ATLAS, an adaptable topic model for discovering latent anatomical structures.
+Semantic segmentation models and dimension reduction algorithms applied to point cloud data.
+Current methods include variations of latent Dirichlet allocation, some amortized topic models, and a neural clustering process.
+Also a test bed for ATLAS, a nonparametric topic model for discovering spatial structures.

 Python version: 3.14